-Developing finance technologies are positioned around the human potentials so there will be a higher layer of collaboration that unleashes a never-seen before value.
+Developing finance technologies are positioned around the human potential so there will be a higher layer of collaboration that unleashes a never-seen-before value.
 It further unlocks new roles for accountants, which requires them to upskill and stretch their proficiency.

 Technical expertise and industry knowledge

 The exponential growth of technology in finance requires the technical ability of accountants in handling transformative machines, including the application of cloud platforms, artificial intelligence (AI), blockchain, and RPA in their profession.
 With the right expertise, they can leverage this to produce foresight rather than hindsight and provide insightful analyses to the management.

 Increasing compliance updates are also creeping their way up to the list of concerns for CFOs.
 But with the help of regulatory bodies, getting a grasp of these laws can be tolerable.
 Having F&A professionals equipped with extensive knowledge in the industry regulations, mastery in accounting, plus the technical skill bodes well in the reshaping of the team.

 Organisational model and synergy

 Gone are the days when strategic plans were static and slow-moving.
 In today’s ever-changing space, you should know how to build a resilient workforce that adapts well to changes.
 Organisational models need to have the agility to embrace continuous updates and planning.
 Perpetual disruptions call for a rapid business decision, which is delivered through provided foresight.

 While CFOs take the higher road in managing both the financial and strategic facets of the business, they also gradually create a beneficial synergy that maintains the balance between financial projections and planned steps.
 To put the business in more holistic development, it will be critical to recognise the dynamics of the two and use them in your best interest.